Jason-heartlands-next-qa/magneto-test-script/README.md

 ## **Overview**

 This script automates the process of purchasing a product from the Magento e-commerce platform.
 It navigates through the website, selects a product based on specific criteria, adds it to the cart, and completes the purchase.
+(Apologies for not doing it in Javascript.
+I'm more familiar with Python.
+I also tried to reduce the dependcies to just two; Python and Chrome)

 ### **Features**
-Automatic Dependency Installation: The script checks for required packages and installs them if not present Product Selection: Navigates to the 'Men' category, selects the 'Tees' sub-category, and applies a 'Black' color filter Product Configuration: Chooses a random quantity (between 1 to 9) for the selected product Checkout Process: Adds the product to the cart, enters user details, and completes the purchase Purchase Verification: Asserts the success of the purchase and prints a success message
+- Automatic Dependency Installation: The script checks for required packages and installs them if not present
+- Product Selection: Navigates to the 'Men' category, selects the 'Tees' sub-category, and applies a 'Black' color filter
+- Product Configuration: Chooses a random quantity (between 1 to 9) for the selected product
+- Checkout Process: Adds the product to the cart, enters user details, and completes the purchase
+- Purchase Verification: Asserts the success of the purchase and prints a success message

 ### Prerequisites